SaiSravanthi-12/reserve-ship/README.md

 ## Live demo

 - Preview: https://time-hold-stock.lovable.app/
-- Published: (publish from the Lovable editor to assign a stable URL)
+- Published: (published from the Lovable editor to assign a stable URL)

 The database is seeded with 3 warehouses (Mumbai / Delhi / Bengaluru) and 6 SKUs at varying stock levels.
-One SKU (`ALLO-BAG-01`) intentionally has only 1–2 units per warehouse so you can demo the 409 path with two concurrent tabs.
+One SKU (`ALLO-BAG-01`) intentionally has only 1–2 units per warehouse so that you can demo the 409 path with two concurrent tabs.

 ---